Our Mission

 Darran Casey started dancing in summer of 2016 at Borderline Bar & Grill in Thousand Oaks, CA thanks to inspiration from his older brother.
 Darran fell in love instantly and took every opportunity he could get to dance, even teaching for college clubs and friends’ birthdays pre-pandemic.

 After the pandemic dancing hiatus, an old friend from the Saddle Rack showed Darran a new side of line dancing.
 He quickly started learning about stepsheets, choreographers, and new line dance styles before choreographing line dances himself.
-Passion for events and choreography took him all over the country which culminated in claiming the Overall Choreography Award for his dance Be Obnoxious (co-choreographed with his friend Jason Aban) at Sunshine n Line 2024 – The Florida Masters, taking him to teaching along with Jason at World Dance Masters in Blackpool, England.
+Passion for events and choreography took him all over the country which culminated in him claiming the Overall Choreography Award for his dance Be Obnoxious (co-choreographed with his friend Jason Aban) at Sunshine n Line 2024 – The Florida Masters, taking him to teaching along with Jason at World Dance Masters in Blackpool, England.

 Darran finds fuel in sharing all that he has learned with new crowds that come from little to no experience but a strong enthusiasm and excitement to learn, just as he was back in 2016.